Some say the plants in this genus are commonly called the peace lilies because the white spathe of their flowers looks like a flag of surrender.

 - Water about once a week, allowing the top inch of soil to dry out between waterings.

 - Fertilize every month during the spring and summer.

 - No blooms?
 There are a myriad of reasons why your peace lily may not flower and we explore them here.

 Pruning and Maintenance

-This easy-care plant doesn’t require any pruning, but do make sure to remove broken or dead leaves when you see them.
+This easy-care plant doesn’t require a whole lot of pruning, but do make sure to remove broken or dead leaves when you see them.
 If a plant becomes rootbound and grows to be too large for its container, transplant it into a larger pot.

 Signs that it’s becoming rootbound are: roots beginning to stick out of the drainage holes, water collecting on the surface of the potting mix because it has become too compacted for good drainage, and slowed growth even during the spring and summer.

 This is also a good time to divide the plant.
 Take one to three crowns and give them their own new containers, following the directions outlined above.

 The young plants make excellent gifts for apartment-dwelling friends!